 Deadline: Determine feasibility and availability of EE-allocated funding for compensation purposes no later than September 1, 2022.
 The second option will follow the same timeline.

 Additional items for consideration: Please see Appendix 2 for more details.

+Decision maker: CPUC staff approval

+3/15 meeting notes:

+Consensus?: Yes/No

+Suggested improvements (redline recommendation above directly if all Members agree to the change):

+Alternative text (specify lead proponent(s)):

+General notes (especially on areas of concern and/or implementation/next steps) – integrate into recommendation above directly if all Members agree – otherwise this will most likely be captured in mtg summary not final report:

 Compensation Recommendation #4: Leverage existing resources across CA State agencies to identify potential candidates for compensation – in coordination with Recruitment and Retention Sub-Working Group – to ensure these are CBOs and under-resourced organizations located in and serving Environmental and Social Justice (ESJ) Communities.